Here is a beginners guide to koi pond construction. A school of koi in a pond is such a remarkable and imposing spectacle to behold.

 But be aware the more complex the shape the harder a pond is to keep clean and filter.

 You will need more bottom drains and require more pond liner for complex shapes.

 The pond size will also affect the number of fish you can keep in the pond.
 Ideally, a pond should hold at least 1000 gallons of water per fish.

 Your koi may be small now but they will not stay that way and can reach 36 inches long in a few years.

 Overcrowding causes stress and disease and puts a strain on the filtration system.

 Choose The Right Location For Your Pond

-The accessibility and availability of utilities is important during koi pond construction and afterwards to supply water for the pond and electricity for your pump.
+The accessibility and availability of utilities are important during koi pond construction and afterward to supply water for the pond and electricity for your pump.

 Koi Pond Filtration

 Filtration is another factor to be considered in building your pond.